Tested in a three-cat house Updated April 2026

 What I'm not

 I'm not a vet.
 I'm not a groomer.
 I'm not a fabric scientist.
-If a product on this site involves anything medical, I'll say to talk to a vet.
-If it involves anything I'm not qualified to evaluate, I'll say that too.
-Everything here is the perspective of one person who lives with three cats and pays attention to which products actually work.
+If a product touches anything medical, I'll say to ask a vet.
+If a question is outside what I can speak to from owning the thing, I'll say that too.
+Everything else is the perspective of one person who lives with three cats and notices which products keep getting used and which ones go in a drawer.

 Reach me